AmritaPudasaini/second-class/README.md

 # second-class
-This id my second class.
+This is my second class.